-Our primary uses of cash in operating activities are for the development of ongoing product enhancements and future product manufacturing and sale of PacBio RS II instruments and consumables, and support functions related to our selling, general and administrative activities.
-The net cash used for the three-month periods ended March 31, 2015 and 2014 primarily reflects the net loss for those periods, partially offset by non-cash operating expenses including depreciation, stock-based compensation and also reflects changes in working capital.
+Our primary uses of cash in operating activities are for the development of ongoing product enhancements and future product manufacturing and sale of our instruments and consumables, and support functions related to our selling, general and administrative activities.
+The net cash used for the three-month periods ended March 31, 2016 and 2015 primarily reflects the net loss for those periods, partially offset by non-cash operating expenses including depreciation, stock-based compensation and also reflects changes in working capital.